enkore/i3pystatus/docs/configuration.rst

     status.register('github', keyring_backend=PlaintextKeyring())

 i3pystatus will locate and set the credentials during the module loading process.
-Currently supported credentals are "password", "email" and "username".
+Currently supported credentials are "password", "email" and "username".

 .. note:: Credential handling requires the PyPI package